SelfCareMap

 An at-home indulgence guide for cozy nights, casual gatherings, or treating yourself like royalty—without breaking the bank.

 Let’s be real: charcuterie boards look fancy.
 They’re Instagram-worthy, perfect for date nights, and make even the most mundane Tuesday feel like a celebration.
 But the myth that you need to spend $50+ on imported meats and artisanal cheeses to enjoy one?
 Totally busted.
+Many people assume that a curated spread requires a trip to a high end specialty shop or a massive budget for French imports, but the truth is that your local supermarket has everything you need to create a gourmet experience.

 Here’s how to build a simple, satisfying board that feels luxurious without the luxury price tag.